xgastaldi/shake-shake/README.md

 Ln 57-62: Adds Shake-Shake options

 *checkpoints.lua*
-Ln 15: Adds require 'models/shakeshakeblock'
+Ln 15-16: Adds require 'models/shakeshakeblock' and require 'std'
-Ln 59-60: Avoids using deepcopy (it doesn't seem to be compatible with the BN in shakeshakeblock)
+Ln 60-61: Avoids using the fb.renet.torch deepcopy (it doesn't seem to be compatible with the BN in shakeshakeblock) and replaces it with the deepcopy from stdlib
-Ln 66-81: Saves only the best model
+Ln 67-81: Saves only the best model

 *init.lua*
 Ln 91-92: Adds require 'models/mulconstantslices' and require 'models/shakeshakeblock'